 What is LED light therapy?

-A terrific treatment that targets everything, from acne breakouts to collagen breakdown, which has been out for many years is Light Therapy or you may know it as LED (light emitting diode) Therapy.
+A terrific treatment that targets everything, from acne breakouts to collagen breakdown, its been availabe for many years as Light Therapy or you may know it as LED (light emitting diode) Therapy.
 We talk about skincare technology going space age and we mean it literally in the case of LED treatments.
 Developed by NASA in the 80s to speed up astronauts’ tissue healing and repair, LED light therapy has been used in skin clinics for around 20 years.
 If you want a gentle and pain-free facial with zero downtime, LED light therapy is the one for you.

 What can LED do for skin?